Anamika0811/MyMeal-website/README.md

 <br>**Sprint 1 (May 5): Sprint Planning, Research and Design** - Researching about various face recognition libraries and SDKs that can be used to make a face recognition      website.
 After finalising the tools and softwares for building my project, I searched for tutorials and tried to learn to incorporate the technologies in my  project.

 <br>**Sprint 2 (May 14): Website development and debugging** - Started the development process by taking help from YouTube tutorials.
 Built a web application using html, css and javascript for the first time.
+Started to work on backend.
+Installed python and face recognition libraries required for the code.

-<br>**Sprint 3 (May 21): Integrating my project and making final changes** - I integrated my project to make it complete.
+<br>**Sprint 3 (May 21): Integrating my project and making final changes** - I integrated f to make it complete.
 Did few final changes to the website to make it more appealing.

 ## **Getting Started**